-Individually in 2013, Nathan Eshmade advanced to the semi-finals of the State Championships, while in the off-season, he won the USTA/ITA Southern California singles and doubles championship.
+Individually in 2013, Eshmade advanced to the semi-finals of the State Championships, while in the off-season, he won the USTA/ITA Southern California singles and doubles championship.
 As the Small College National Championships, he advanced to the semi-finals and is expected to open the 2014 season ranked near the top in the state.

 In 2012, the team posted a 3-3 record in the four-team conference and were 11-9 overall, while in 2011, they went undefeated in conference play (9-0), while finishing 14-5 overall after losing to Mt.
 San Jacinto College in the Southern California Regional Playoffs.
 Individually in 2011, sophomore Derek Siddiqui teamed with new assistant coach Jony Chai to advance to the state championship in doubles after winning the Southern California championship.
 Siddiqui was also voted the state’s Player of the Year.

 In his initial season, Kim led the Falcons to their first conference championship in over 20 years and this year are primed to win their eighth in his 10 seasons.
 In each of his first five years, the team advanced to the Southern California Regional Team Playoffs, but were defeated in the first round.
 The team missed out on the playoffs in 2010 and 2011, but have advanced the last two seasons.
-Kim has also been named the conference’s Coach of the Year in 2008, 2009, 2011 and 2013, while he was named the conference’s Coach of the Year for all sports in 2008.
+Kim has also been named the conference’s Coach of the Year in 2008, 2009, 2011, 2013, 2014 and 2015, while he was named the conference’s Coach of the Year for all sports in 2008.

 Kim came to the program with 15 years of high school coaching experience and has enjoyed success throughout his coaching career.
 Kim has been a member of the United States Professional Tennis Association since 1998 and came to Cerritos while still enjoying a successful high school coaching career.
 He has served as the head girl’s tennis coach at Cerritos High since 2008 and led them to their first-ever CIF Championship in 2012 and then repeated that feat in 2013.
 Kim has led his teams to the Suburban League championship each year.
 He was named the league’s Coach of the Year from 2010-13, while being selected the All-Area Coach of the Year for the past four seasons.
 Kim has led Cerritos High to the CIF Championship three times, as well as the semi-finals four years.
 For his efforts, Kim was a finalist for the CIF Coach of the Year in 2012 and was nominated in 2013.
 He’s posted a 130-8 record at Cerritos High, while in his three seasons with La Mirada High, he guided his teams to a 54-6 record.

 Kim attended Sunny Hills High School, where he was an all-league tennis player.
 He then attended and played tennis at both Cypress College and Vanguard University.
 He earned his Bachelor’s degree in Liberal Studies from Vanguard University.
-Kim is married and he and his wife have three children, Aidan Ian (7), Tobin Samuel (5) and Brennan Sang (3).
+Kim is married and he and his wife have three children, Aidan Ian (10), Tobin Samuel (8) and Brennan Sang (6).